timghill/shareable-science/README.md

  * Working on the `dev` branch to maintain a clean `main` branch and merging with Pull Requests or `git merge` on the command line
  * Writing functional code in the `src/` directory and importing this into analysis `notebooks/` via the `setup.py` file
  * Online execution using [mybinder.org](https://mybinder.org/)
- * Online documentation using GitHub Pages [timghill/github.io/shareable-science](https://timghill.github.io/shareable-science/)
+ * Online documentation using GitHub Pages: [timghill/github.io/shareable-science](https://timghill.github.io/shareable-science/)
+   * This online documentation inlucdes a static rendering of the binder notebooks and links to the interactive versions

 ## Local installation